 Many factors associated with advancing age can affect driving ability.
-Some factors, such as slower reaction times and reduced mobility, occur as a function of normal age-related declines in abilities (Alvarez & Fierro 2008; Dobbs 2005).
-In addition, there are many medical issues that commonly occur among the elderly which may adversely affect driving, such as visual impairment, more pronounced physical limitations that affect a driver's ability to move, in addition to other medical factors such as heart disease, stroke, and cognitive declines such as dementia (Charlton et al. 2004; Dobbs 2005).
+Some factors, such as slower reaction times and reduced mobility, occur as a function of normal agerelated declines in abilities (Alvarez & Fierro, 2008; Dobbs, 2005; Bucsuhazy et al., 2020; Zhao, Yamamoto & Kanamori, 2020).
+In addition, there are many medical issues that commonly occur among the elderly which may adversely affect driving, such as visual impairment, more pronounced physical limitations that affect a driver's ability to move, in addition to other medical factors such as heart disease, stroke, and cognitive declines such as dementia (Charlton et al., 2004; Dobbs, 2005; Zhao, Yamamoto & Kanamori, 2020).

-The driving ability of elderly people may also be further impaired by a number of medications, such as antidepressants, benzodiazepines, non-steroidal inflammatory drugs, anticoagulants, and angiotensin converting enzyme inhibitors (McGwin et al. 2000).
-This is important because the frequency and quantity of prescription drug use tend to increase with age.
+The driving ability of elderly people may also be further impaired by a number of medications, such as antidepressants, benzodiazepines, non-steroidal inflammatory drugs, anticoagulants, and angiotensin converting enzyme inhibitors (McGwin et al. 2000; Hetland & Carr, 2014; Lu et al., 2020; Zitoun et al., 2022).
+This is important because the frequency and quantity of prescription drug use tends to increase with age.

 The influence of these factors on crash risk can be gauged by examining the types of crashes involving senior drivers.
-Elderly drivers are more likely than other drivers to be involved in intersection crashes, side-impact crashes, angle crashes, and when turning, particularly when turning left across traffic flow (Mayhew et al. 2006; Braitman et al. 2010; IIHS 2007).
-In addition, elderly drivers are also more likely than other drivers to be involved in collisions because of a traffic violation, such as failure to yield rightof-way or disregarding the traffic signal (Mayhew et al. 2006; Braitman et al. 2010; IIHS 2007).
-Involvement in these types of crashes tends to increase with age, especially after the age of 80 (Mayhew et al. 2006; IIHS 2007).
+Elderly drivers are more likely than other drivers to be involved in intersection crashes, side-impact crashes, angle crashes, and when turning, particularly when turning left across traffic flow (Mayhew et al., 2006; Braitman et al., 2010; IIHS, 2023).
+Among passenger vehicle drivers involved in fatal crashes in 2021, multiple-vehicle crashes at intersections accounted for 39% of the crashes for drivers 80 and older, compared with 20% for drivers ages 16-59 (IIHS, 2023).
+In addition, elderly drivers are also more likely than other drivers to be involved in collisions because of a traffic violation. such as failure to yield right-of-way or disregarding the traffic signal (Mayhew et al., 2006; Braitman et al., 2010; IIHS, 2023).
+Involvement in these types of crashes tends to increase with age, especially after the age of 80 (Mayhew et al., 2006; IIHS, 2023).